BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

   - REMOVE_NOTE_TODO_DECISION: Need to decide the thread semantics
   - REMOVE_NOTE_TODO_DECISION: Are we going to have Caffeine be thread safe?
 Have a thread safety option?
 Is it a build time option? or runtime?
         Dan advocates having a thread-safety option that is build time.
+        Dan advocates having a debug versus optimized compliation mode (Debug mode - does sanity checks of preconditions)
   - Do we need to add any discussion of what it would look like when code has mixed OpenMP and Coarray Fortran?

  - boilerplate was added for all of the interfaces and initially everything was made a subroutine
  - when all the interfaces are done, check them to make sure there were no interfaces created that could be a function, but were left a subroutine because forgot to change that aspect of the boilerplate

-  - critical construct - need to have a state saying whether we are in a critical construct or not, if we are in one, then we can ignore any further nested critical constructs.
+  - critical construct - if we track state saying whether we are in a critical construct or not, then we can have additional checks for non compliant behavior that are done when in debug mode

   - Search for REMOVE_NOTE_TODO_DECISION to find locations where specific decisions/options are outlined, but not yet made.
   - Search for, resolve, and remove all REMOVE_NOTE and REMOVE_NOTE_TODO_DECISIONS before finalizing this document.